5 Types of Jade Bangle Treatment

 This type of Jade Bangle is dyed to improve its colour.
 Jadeite is a porous mineral, the minute gaps and holes in between its interlocking crystal grain structure allows it to receive organic dyes well.
 It’s an unacceptable treatment and must be disclosed to consumers.

-Low quality white coloured Jade Bangles of opaque to near translucent transparency are used to enhance their colour.
+White or light coloured Jade Bangles of opaque to translucent transparency are used to enhance their colour.

 The Dyeing process

 Preformed unpolished bangles are placed in a bath of heated dye solution and placed under pressure to force the dye deep into the crystal structure.
 While this method gives a uniform colouration, there is another method to paint intricate designs onto bangle with dyes to mimic a natural pattern.
 See the whole process in this article: Jade Bangle Treatment In Myanmar: A 2019 Market Update